-- -Do not breathe in fumes emitted by the welding process.
-Make sure your breathing air is clean and safe. -Work only in a well-ventilated area or - -Work only in a well-ventilated area or use a ventilation device to remove welding fumes from the environment where you will be working. - -Do not weld on coated materials (galvanized, cadmium plated or containing zinc, mercury or barium).
+-Do not breathe in fumes emitted by the welding process.
+Make sure your breathing air is clean and safe. -Work only in a well-ventilated area or use a ventilation device to remove welding fumes from the environment where you will be working.

+-Do not weld on coated materials (galvanized, cadmium plated or containing zinc, mercury or barium).
 They will emit harmful fumes that are dangerous to breathe.
-If necessary use a ventilator, respirator with air supply or remove the coating from the material in the weld area. - -The fumes emitted from some metals when heated are extremely toxic.
-Refer to the material safety data sheet for the manufacturer's instructions. - -Do not weld near materials that will emit toxic fumes when heated.
+If necessary use a ventilator, respirator with air supply or remove the coating from the material in the weld area.

+-The fumes emitted from some metals when heated are extremely toxic.
+Refer to the material safety data sheet for the manufacturer's instructions.

+-Do not weld near materials that will emit toxic fumes when heated.
 Vapors from cleaners, sprays and degreasers can be highly toxic when heated.